 Dale is retired now, but he owned a small consulting company that specialized in the automotive industry.
 Nissan, Subaru, J.D.
 Power and Associates, Land Rover North America, Xerox, Oracle, G.E., Cap-Gemini and Isuzu were among his many clients.
 He was also the President of a software company, Parts Marketing Manager for Yamaha motorcycles, Director of Information Technology for Nissan Motor Corp.
 U.S.A., and CIO for a large automotive web company.

 Dale has made over 30 trips to Japan, living there a number of times for periods spanning a few weeks to three years.
 In the last decade, he and his wife have spent considerable time in Europe, using Paris as their home base.

 Dale has been married for over 50 years.
-Besides spending 25% of their time in Europe, Dale and his wife Sharon live in Washington state and they enjoy visiting Victoria, Canada.
+Besides spending 25% of their time in Europe, Dale and his wife Sharon live in Washington state and they also enjoy visiting Canada.

-Besides awards and critical acclaim, his books have been translated into several languages.
+Winning awards and critical acclaim, his books have been translated into several languages.
 They have appeared on Bestseller Lists in the United States and he is a Bestseller in France.
-He was honored when his samurai trilogy was included in "Le Grande Detectives" series.
+He was honored when his samurai trilogy was included in "Le Grande Detectives" series, with six other masters of the genre.
 His writing has been the topic of several academic articles, a Masters thesis, and at least two Doctoral theses.
 His books have also been used in University level classes, especially Death in Little Tokyo, which touches on the Japanese American camp experience in WWII.